Case Study

 We measured before, during, and after.
 The dashboard is part of the deliverable.

-Per-interaction cost falling from €4.20 to €1.35 is dominated by three factors: licence-stack consolidation (five desktops to one), the new-agent ramp improvement, and the retired on-prem and vendor support cost.
-Connect and Bedrock variable cost is real but small relative to what came off the books.
+Per-interaction cost falling from €4.20 to €1.35 is dominated by three factors.
+Licence-stack consolidation took five desktops down to one.
+The new-agent ramp improvement compounded over hiring cycles.
+The retired on-prem and vendor support cost came off the books entirely.
+Connect and Bedrock variable cost is real but small relative to what got buried.

 We are deliberately not claiming credit for the agent-NPS change.
 Morale started moving in month three, before the AI overlay landed; team leaders attribute most of it to "tooling that doesn't fight me" rather than anything we specifically built.
-We'll take it.
+We will take it.

 The Lex training corpus underestimated regional dialect coverage.
-Two countries, materially different linguistic registers — formal vs. informal address, regional vocabulary for financial terms.
-Collections-specific language did not appear in the corpus because the prior IVR routed those calls to a human queue without recording the opening utterance.
+Two countries, materially different linguistic registers — formal versus informal address, regional vocabulary for financial terms.
+Collections-specific language did not appear in the corpus because the prior IVR routed those calls straight to a human queue without recording the opening utterance.
 We retrained twice.
-Lesson: if your prior IVR was DTMF-only at the front door, your transcript corpus is not representative of how customers will speak to a natural-language bot.
+The lesson: if your prior IVR was DTMF-only at the front door, your transcript corpus is the wrong fossil record.
+Customers will speak to a natural-language bot in a register your transcripts have never seen.

 The supervisor handoff design needed three iterations.
-First used Connect's standard supervisor-takeover — supervisor joins silently, takes over.
-Team leaders hated it; no context.
-Second added a transcript pop-up at handoff.
-Still hated, because the transcript ran thirty seconds behind the live audio.
-Third landed: live transcript, AI summary of the call so far, customer account state, and the agent's last three actions in a single panel before joining audio.
-Lesson: supervisor handoff is a workflow problem, not a telephony problem.
+First version used Connect's standard supervisor-takeover — supervisor joins silently, takes over.
+Team leaders hated it because they parachuted in without context.
+Second version added a transcript pop-up at handoff, which they hated because the transcript ran thirty seconds behind the live audio, like watching a football match on delay.
+Third version landed: live transcript, AI summary of the call so far, customer account state, and the agent's last three actions, all rendered in a single panel before the supervisor joined the audio.
+The lesson: supervisor handoff is a workflow problem, not a telephony problem.

 Contact Lens cost surprised us at scale.
 Default-on, Contact Lens runs analytics on every call.
-At 350 seats and ~12,000 daily calls, per-call cost compounded faster than the budgeting model assumed.
-We landed on a sampling policy: 100% of collections calls (regulatory), 100% of supervisor- or AI-flagged calls, 25% of cards and loan-ops random QA, 5% for model evaluation.
+At 350 seats and roughly 12,000 daily calls, per-call cost compounded faster than our budgeting model assumed.
+We landed on a sampling policy — 100% of collections calls for the regulator, 100% of supervisor- or AI-flagged calls, 25% of cards and loan-ops for random QA, 5% for model evaluation.
 Compliance signed off; the bill got predictable.

 The pattern that fell out